LucBennett/BetterUnsubscribe/readme.md

 Please be cautious when opening web links provided in emails.
 Phishing attempts are common, and opening malicious links can compromise your personal information and security.
 Always verify the legitimacy of the email sender before clicking on any links.

-Additionally [here](./Security%20Concerns.md) is a summary of some of the Security and Privacy concerns users should be aware of when using this (or any) unsubscribing tool.
+Additionally, [here](./Security%20Concerns.md) is a summary of some of the Security and Privacy concerns users should be aware of when using this (or any) unsubscribing tool.

 ### Icon Credits